citrix/workspace-chrome-hdx-sdk/docs/namespace-receiver.md

 #### Examples

-**Example 1:** Following code launches an app/desktop in a new window (similar to the session launch using Receiver for Chrome).
+**Example 1:** Following code launches an app/desktop in a new window (similar to the session launch using Workspace app for Chrome).

 ```
 //Use appropriate citrix receiver id.
 This sample uses store version.